-Cell phones are not allowed inside of the classroom unless the teacher determines it will be used for educational purposes.
-Students will leave their phone in their locker during the school day.
-The school is not responsible for lost or stolen phones.
+Cell phones/Smart watches are not allowed inside of the classroom unless the teacher determines it will be used for educational purposes.
+Students will leave their phone/watch in their locker or bag during the school day.
+The school is not responsible for lost or stolen phones/watches.
 Violations of the cell phone policy will be dealt with in the following manner:

-- First offense Phone will be confiscated until the end of day; student conference will be held and parents will be notified. - Second Offense Phone will be confiscated; a parent will have to retrieve the phone. - Third Offense Phone will be confiscated and phone left in office for 2 weeks. - Additional Offenses will result in the phone being left in the office for increasing periods of time.
+- First offense Phone/watch will be confiscated until the end of day; student conference will be held and parents will be notified. - Second Offense Phone/watch will be confiscated; a parent will have to retrieve the phone. - Third Offense Phone/watch will be confiscated and phone left in office for 2 weeks. - Additional Offenses will result in the phone/watch being left in the office for increasing periods of time.

-In addition, cell phones are not to be out in any locker rooms and/or dressing areas at any time.
-Phones are not to be out and in use in restrooms.
-The use of Smart Watches also falls under the cell phone policy.
+In addition, cell phones/watches are not to be out in any locker rooms and/or dressing areas at any time.
+Phones/watches are not to be out and in use in restrooms.